Israel attack hints Egypt has wider militancy problem

 Before leaving, he shaved his beard.

 “I asked him why.
 He laughed and said: ‘Pray that God will see me through.’
-That was the last I saw of him,” said Rami Ali, one of his neighbors.
+That was the last I saw of him,” said Rami Ali, one of his neighbours.

 Ahmed had never spent a night away from home until the day he left the village, making sure he could not be contacted by leaving his mobile phone behind.